Past Exhibition: January 6, 2017 — January 25, 2017

 Rolando Briseño: Sex, Race, Science

-Rolando Briseño: Sex, Race, Science features early and never before seen paintings, as well as scuplture, photographic constructions, digital works, and public art highlighting over 30 years of work.
-A tireless advocate for inclusion of Latino/a artists in the art world and its institutions, Briseño continues to raise awareness of the contributions of Mexican Americans through his culturally and politically driven work, consciously combining references to scientific knowledge, ancient and modern history, sexuality and traditions of his Mexican heritage to create his narratives.
-As Briseño explains in an interview with Texas Public Radio,
+Rolando Briseño: Sex, Race, Science features early and never before seen paintings, sculptures, photographic constructions, digital works, and public art highlighting over 30 years of work.
+A tireless advocate for the inclusion of Latino/a artists in the art world and its institutions, Briseño continues to raise awareness of the contributions of Mexican Americans.
+Through his culturally and politically driven work, Briseno consciously combines references to his Mexican heritage’s scientific knowledge, ancient and modern history, sexuality, and traditions to create his narratives.

 I feel that the story of the Mexican American is ignored and has not been told at all.
 So I think as a Mexican American artist that it’s my responsibility to tell the story that has not been told.